 SFPL will record information pertaining to operational risk incidents in a bid to establish a well-structured database of materialized OR events that have or may eventually lead to an avoidable financial loss or expense.
-This database will also help in the detection of vulnerabilities and allow SFPL to better target risk management actions that will mitigate operational risk.
-The Chief Risk Officer/Advisor will be the owner of this database and will be responsible for the integrity and completeness of data.
+This database will also help in the detection of vulnerabilities and allow SFPL to better target risk management actions that will mitigate operational risk, the explanation to loss event database is enclosed as Annexure-V The Chief Risk Officer/Advisor will be the owner of this database and will be responsible for the integrity and completeness of data.
 The Chief Risk Officer/Advisor will coordinate with functional heads and the internal audit head to feed data in the tool such that it is updated.